soheilafarokhi/soheilafarokhi.github.io/_pages/about.md

 ---
 I am a Ph.D. candidate in the Department of Computer Science at Utah State University, advised by Dr. Hamid Karimi.
 My research focuses on machine learning with graphs, particularly Graph Neural Networks (GNNs).
 Before joining Utah State University, I earned my master’s degree from Sharif University of Technology in Tehran, Iran, in 2018, where I worked on computational geometry, specifically visibility graphs, under the supervision of Dr. Alireza Zarei.

+My current research explores novel GNN architectures, dynamic graph representation learning, and their applications in areas such as student performance prediction and modeling social network behavior.
+I am particularly interested in developing explainable and efficient graph-based machine learning models.

 Useful links can be found at the bottom of this page.